 However, you have to be careful when choosing the right popup images.
 Irrelevant visuals might deter a person from reading the headline or the description.

-For example, models on the popup below walk away from the headline.
+For example, models on the exit intent popup below walk away from the headline.
 Most visitors’ gaze would follow their track, moving away from the most important message on the exit popup.

 Overall, here are some best practices for choosing images for exit popups:

 Use images of people to make your popup more trustworthy.

 If possible, choose images of people looking or pointing towards the headline or call to action.

 Otherwise, show products in use to help visitors imagine how it would be to own them too.

 The majority of popups display at the center of the screen.
 Most examples I included in this guide place their message in that location too.

 But that’s not the only place where you could display the popup.
 You can locate it in any corner of the screen, use the top or the bottom edge of the browser’s window or place it on either side.
 Finally, you could cover the entire screen with the popup overlay.